Disclosure Policy

 • other information related to special circumstances that may cause uncertainty about the price formation of the Company or its financial instruments and that the Helsinki Stock Exchange may require to be disclosed on a case-by-case basis.

-4. Responsibilities
+4 Responsibilities

-The Board of Directors of the Company is responsible for the publication of the financial statement release, the financial statements and the report of the Board of Directors, the midyear reports and any profit warnings.
+The Board of Directors of the Company is responsible for the publication of the financial statement release, the financial statements and the report of the Board of Directors, the mid-year reports and any profit warnings.
 The Board of Directors is also responsible for the disclosure of information required under the Nasdaq First North Growth Market Rulebook, such as the invitation to the General Meeting or the decision to issue new shares.

 The CEO and CFO of the Company are responsible for publishing company releases under the ongoing disclosure obligation.
 The ongoing disclosure obligation covers, among other things, significant cooperation agreements, mergers and acquisitions or investments that meet the criteria for insider information because of their size or strategic importance.
 The CEO is also responsible for the disclosure of transactions by the executives.

-5. Releases and statements
+5 Releases and statements

-5.1.
-Company releases
+5.1 Company releases

-5.3.
-Statements
+5.3 Statements

 Any statements concerning the Company’s business, financial development or future outlook are made by the CEO and the CFO.
-With regard to mergers and acquisitions and strategic arrangements, statements are made by the Chairman of the Board.
+With regard to mergers and acquisitions and strategic arrangements, statements are made by the Chair of the Board.

-6. Rumours and analyst forecasts
+6 Rumours and analyst forecasts

 Solwers does not comment on public rumours.
 However, if the market rumour might have a significant impact on the value of the Company’s financial instruments, the Company may, at its discretion, publish a release to provide the market with accurate information or to correct false or misleading information.